 "That's a nice lie, Angel.
 I look awful but I'm getting better.
 Takes a lot out of a girl to come back after four months, plus, it's hard on the hair and nails," Buffy joked not knowing how to take this Angel.

 "Buffy!
 Don't make jokes.
 I know what it's like in Hell.
 What it does to you, you can talk to me if you want.
-You know that I'll understand."
+You know I'll understand."

 She heard pity in his voice, and something unspoken filled his eyes.
 Understanding dawned on Buffy, and she wasn't sure whether to laugh or cry.
 He didn't want to be here.
 Angel was doing his duty by her.
 He would decide what he thought was right for her, regardless of what she wanted.

 "Like you said, Angel; you know what it's like, no reason to talk about it.
 I want to leave it all behind me.
 I'm glad you called and wanted to see me.
-I'm sure you wanted make sure it wasn't a hoax.
+I'm sure you wanted to make sure it wasn't a hoax.
 So, how is everyone else?
 Is Cordelia still working for you?"

 He stopped talking for a minute remembering the skimpy outfit.
 Buffy swallowed, trying hard to speak around the large lump in her throat.